mygithublab/test2/README.md

 # Template for deploy nagios docker of CentOS

-Testing or template of monitoring printer
+Testing or template of nagios monitoring printer

 Standalone mode: